-Rocket, a two-year-old golden retriever, is the hospital’s first and only full-time facility dog.
+A 2-year-old golden retriever, he's the hospital’s first and only full-time facility dog.
 He made his debut at the hospital on Nov.
-25, and will soon be working alongside his handler, Certified Child Life Specialist Anna Dressel, to support the children and families under our care.
+25, working alongside his handler, Certified Child Life Specialist Anna Dressel, to support the children and families under our care.
 The initiative, called the NutriSource Facility Dog Program, was funded through a generous $250,000 gift from KLN Family Brands, parent company of Tuffy’s Pet Foods, producers of NutriSource and other premium pet food brands.

 Unlike other therapy animals, Rocket can be in a patient room during medical procedures to comfort children and families during particularly stressful moments.
 Rocket and Anna can also conduct special therapeutic interventions with a child, which may include encouraging a child to walk after surgery, helping a child to learn to take medicine, providing comfort and support during painful moments, or reducing anxiety before or during a procedure.